Finding a Student Job at UT Austin

 The University of Texas at Austin employs over 10,000 students in a wide variety of student jobs each semester.
 This page provides some suggestions for finding a student job with the university.

-The Hire a Longhorn Job Bank is an outstanding resource for students seeking part-time employment.
-Many non-academic student positions on campus are posted there, along with off-campus openings.
+The Hire a Longhorn Job Bank is a great resource for students seeking part-time employment.
+Many student non-academic positions on campus are posted there, along with off-campus openings.
 Both Federal Work-Study and non-Work-Study jobs are listed.
-In addition, many student positions are filled at the departmental level, so we suggest you also check with the department where you’d like to work.
-The department may list open positions on its website or on bulletin boards located near the department’s administrative offices.
+Student positions are filled at the departmental level, so you might also check directly with the department where you’d like to work.
+In addition, watch for job fairs hosted by campus employers.

-Here are links to the employment websites of some of the largest employers of students on campus:
+Here are the employment websites of some of the largest employers of students on campus:

 - Division of Recreational Sports